 The regional organisation Global Water Partnership - Mediterranean ((GWP-Med | www.gwpmed.org) and the Energy and Water Agency ((EWA | www.energywateragency.gov.mt) of Malta are organizing the Capacity Building Workshop ‘Communicating Water Trends & Innovation to Engage Locals and Tourists’, on 12 and 13 November 2019, hosted by the Malta College of Arts, Science and Technology ((MCAST | www.mcast.edu.mt).

-The workshop is addressed to tertiary education students and young professionals of creative backgrounds, such as art & design, media & communication, social sciences, history and others, interested in communication and awareness raising for water and sustainability, including water heritage.
+The workshop is addressed to youth in Malta and particularly to tertiary education students and young professionals of creative backgrounds, such as art & design, media & communication, social sciences, history and others, interested in communication and awareness raising for water and sustainability, including water heritage.

 The Maltese islands have a rich historical tradition in wisely managing their scarce water resources.
 Today, as the challenge of water security increases globally, Malta is implementing a new strand of technical innovations for improving water management and claiming a leading role in implementing model solutions towards water security.